shubhayu-64/Kaoi/Troubleshooting and faq.md

 <div align="left"><br>

-## 1) Types of error one can get on Kaoi
+## 1) Types of error one can get on Pablo 2.0

 -   There's not so many errors our repo can give you but a few of them are there and mostly they're the common reason why your bot is malfunctioning.
--   Errors depends on the method you're hosting Kaoi, one is Self-hosting on your pc💻 and other is on heroku deploy🌐
+-   Errors depends on the method you're hosting Pablo 2.0, one is Self-hosting on your pc💻 and other is on heroku deploy🌐
 -   Lets look at both in details shall we?